PierreLeFevre/sodhjalp/README.md

 * set FLASK_ENV=development (Run this command everytime you want to have the server on debug mode)

-* flask init-db (Run this command if you want to reset the database, run this command if you're first starting the server.)
+* flask init-db (Run this server to reset the database or run this if you're for the first time running the server.)

 * flask run